galletafromjell666/peer-chat-client/README.md

 # peer-chat-client

-PeerChat Client is a feature-rich front-end application built for private and direct peer-to-peer communication.
-Developed with React, Socket.IO, Zustand, Ant Design (AntD), React Router, and SWR, it delivers a polished and efficient user experience.
+PeerChat Client is a front-end application designed to facilitate private and direct peer-to-peer communication.
+Built using React, Socket.IO, Zustand, Ant Design (AntD), React Router, and SWR, it offers a polished and efficient user experience.
+While the project began as a personal endeavor completed in my free time, I think it has evolved into a well-developed tool that can serve as a foundation for future projects or code reuse.

 ## Key Features